 Although Queen Elizabeth began the tradition of breastfeeding Royal babies by nursing all 4 of her children, it is unclear how the newest little prince will be fed.
 The breastfeeding journey is a microcosm for the parenting journey; It comes with it’s own challenges and it can be damn hard work but with good support, It can be so rewarding and will become the most convenient baby hack of all!
 My favorite breastfeeding mantra is, “If in doubt, Whip it out” which is almost always the solution to baby’s crying!

 I have to say, a massive influence on my choice to breastfeed was convenience!
 I cannot tell you the amount of times I’ve been so grateful to always have their food ready to serve at the correct temperature instead of trying to locate a suitable place in an Airport to provide hot water for Formula preparation!
 Or thankful that my milk preparation only involves things I should be doing anyway like staying hydrated and nourished and doesn’t involve sterilized plastic and silicone or waiting on the kettle to boil and cool.
 I also no longer have to feel the sharp sting of a scalding squirt of formula on my inner wrist to test the temperature, a minor thing, but other formula feeding parents can tell you the pain in the butt this is!

 There is no shortage of parenting advice out there, your precious baby is still just that: a baby, with all the hilarious hazards and hair-pulling happenings of any other human child.

-So whatever advice, traditions or methods you decide to follow, just remember that this time is viewed as the “Fourth Trimester” when baby simply wants to be close to you, and you can’t go too far wrong!
+So whatever advice, traditions or methods you decide to follow from platforms like My Parenting Journal etc, just remember that this time is viewed as the “Fourth Trimester” when baby simply wants to be close to you, and you can’t go too far wrong!
 Hopefully my parenting hacks will assist you through the struggles so that you have the energy to enjoy the entertaining fun parts we teased about!